 - directly contacting the area of the department that has the information

-- contacting the department's Manager, Information and Privacy
+- contacting the department's Manager, Information Privacy Unit

 - under the Freedom of Information Act 1982 where appropriate